Much more than just a recommendation...

 Terminate the Conversation

 If all else fails and you're unable to get through to your abusive customer, end the discussion.
 If you're on the phone, explain politely that you feel you can go no further with the conversation and that you're going to hang up.
-If you're dealing with the customer face to face, ask them to leave your premises.
+If you're dealing with the customer face to face, then leave the premises.

 Be assertive: firm but fair